Skip to Content

 How Much Sun Does Oregano Need?

-Oregano is a sun-loving plant, and therefore needs plenty of sunlight.
+Oregano is a sun-loving plant and, therefore, needs plenty of sunlight.
 Most varieties that live in warmer climates won’t do well inside, so stick with hardy varieties for indoor herb gardening.

-Of course, in hotter climates, oregano will need more shade in the afternoon and evenings, but in cooler climates, it needs all the sun it can get.
+Of course, in hotter climates, the plant will need more shade in the afternoon and evenings, but in cooler climates, it needs all the sun it can get.
 For artificial lighting, such as full-spectrum LED lighting, it’s best to provide at least 10 hours per day of light that’s close to the top of the plant.
 Make sure to check frequently for sun spots, and you’re good to go!

 How Often To Water Oregano

-Fresh oregano plants growing in a pot on a wooden tableOregano is, like most sun-loving herbs, a very thirsty plant.
-Although you should avoid drowning your oregano, especially if it doesn’t have proper drainage, a good soaking when the soil starts to look dry is the way to go.
+Oregano is, like most sun-loving herbs, a very thirsty plant.
+Although you should avoid drowning your plant especially if it doesn’t have proper drainage, a good soaking when the soil starts to look dry is the way to go.

 Which Variety Of Oregano Is Best?

-If you need the answer to which variety is best, however, it’s a good idea to stick with the tried and true Greek oregano that everyone has known and loved since before language came around.
+If you need the answer to which variety is best, however, it’s a good idea to stick with the tried and true Greek variety that everyone has known and loved since before language came around.
 This is the all-time most popular type of oregano, and it graces herb gardens, restaurants, and pantries all over the globe.

 For more related content, visit our outdoor herb gardens plant selection & care guide.